chyingp/react-router-load-on-demand/README.md

 # React Router Load On Demand

 It is frequently asked that how to load components on demand if you use `react` with `react-router`.

-In fact, in the official readme, there is a recommended loader named `react-router-proxy-loader` that can fullfill this need.
+In the official readme, there is a recommended loader named [react-router-proxy-loader](https://github.com/webpack/react-proxy-loader/) that can fullfill this need.

 However, it depends on `webpack` and there are many cases where `webpack` is not included in the build task.